 Blood Money Amiga 1989

 DMA Design released the original version of Blood Money for the Amiga in May of 1989.
 Eight months in the making, Blood Money is the sequel to Menace of 1988.
-Blood Money is a multi-directional shoot 'em up notable for its two-player coop mode, professional presentation and sprite animations.
+Blood Money is a multi-directional shoot 'em up notable for its two-player coop mode, professional presentation, number of on-screen sprites and number of sprite animation frames.

 Amiga Blood Money was programmed by Dave Jones, its music was composed by Ray Norrish, its sound effects were composed by David Whittaker, and its graphics were drawn and animated by Tony Smith.